bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 ClojureScript core.async code is concise and expresses intent with very little noise that is normally introduced by the constant necessity for callbacks.
+As you can see, there is not a whole bunch of code on this page.

 While the code is side effect ridden it seems to be the result of necessity (i.e. the phrasing of the animations) and is always directed towards the DOM.
 I treat the application state purely and never mutate it.

-There are many directions to explore from here.
-Decoupling the renderer would be very interesting.

 Features to explore:
 * make the game more accessible for color blind people
-* add a multi player element with cooperative scoring
+* add a real time multi player element with cooperative scoring
 * solve performance problems on other platforms
+* decouple rendering and communicate with it over a channel
+* create a canvas renderer

 Resources: